The morning sun has vanquished the horrible night.

 You’ll want to keep her stress level at a minimum because it directly affects her ability to survive attacks by the mansion’s hostile residents.
 If Jennifer is under assault, her portrait in the lower left corner of the screen will flash, indicating “panic mode.”
 When this happens, mashing the action button as fast as possible can save her, provided her stress is not already in the red.
 Once the immediate threat has passed, you can lower the stress level by resting, which is triggered by standing still in a safe area for a period of time.
 Make sure to do this as needed, as there are no weapons or attacks available in Clock Tower.
 Other than panic mode, Jennifer’s only other form of defense is hiding from a pursuer.
 There are several hiding spots scattered throughout the mansion, but they’re not always guaranteed to work.
 If you successfully hide, your attacker will wander off and Jennifer will be free to do more exploring.
 If it doesn’t, it’s game over.
 Rather generously, though, there are unlimited continues in Clock Tower and they automatically put you back in the room where you died, so progress is never lost.
 I suppose this is one less thing to worry about, although it can bleed away a little of the game’s all-important tension if you stop to think about it too much.

-Most of your play time is spent exploring the various rooms of the Barrows estate, collecting inventory items, and using them to solve puzzles that will allow you to progress to new areas and advance the story.
+Most of your play time is spent exploring the various rooms of the Barrows estate, collecting inventory items, and using them to solve puzzles, which will allow you to progress to new areas and advance the story.
 Actually, calling them “puzzles” might be a bit of a stretch in most cases.
 I know this is a difficult balance to strike for any game like this.
-Too much abstruseness and you end up with the sort of “moon logic” scenarios that many adventure gamers utterly despise.
-Giving a granola bar to a rat to get a wallet, that sort of stuff.
+Too much abstruseness and you end up with the sort of “moon logic” scenarios many adventure gamers utterly despise.
+Giving a granola bar to a rat to get a wallet, that sort of thing.
 I get that.
-I would argue that Clock Tower swings the pendulum a bit too much in the opposite direction, though.
+I would argue Clock Tower swings the pendulum a bit too much in the opposite direction, though.
 Does a gap in the floor with a wooden plank standing right up against the wall alongside it really constitute a puzzle?
 Unfortunately, it’s par for the course here.
 There’s nothing in the way of thought demanded.
 If a door is locked, just keep looking around until you find the key in a box or sitting on a desk or what have you.
 Pesky insects in your way?
 Keep checking rooms until you happen on some bug spray.
 This is probably Clock Tower’s biggest missed opportunity for me.
 It has enough well-executed horror (pun very much intended) to still be worth your time, but some properly satisfying brainteasers would have made it much more of a total package as far as games in this genre go.
-Perhaps the designers were afraid of alienating a console audience that may not have had much exposure to similar titles?
+Perhaps the designers were afraid of alienating a console audience who may not have had much exposure to similar titles?

 Between the complaints about the gratuitously slow movement and shallow puzzles, it’s sounding like I’m a bit down on Clock Tower as a whole.
 Let’s correct for that a bit, because it really gets a lot of other things very right.

 First and foremost, the sheer sense of atmosphere is practically unmatched on the system.
 It’s right up there with Super Metroid in its ability to pull you into its world with a one-two punch of sumptuous locations and brilliant sound design.
 Every room of the mansion is packed with eerie detail and has its own unique identity.
-Furthermore, all that detail is never allowed to get in the way of the gameplay due to the smart decision to have the cursor change shape from an arrow to a box whenever it passes over an object that you can interact with.
-Important scenes and objects are also illustrated with close-up shots so intricately rendered that they almost look like digitized photographs.
+Furthermore, all this detail is never allowed to get in the way of the gameplay due to the smart decision to have the cursor change shape from an arrow to a box whenever it passes over an object you can interact with.
+Important scenes and objects are also illustrated with close-up shots so intricately rendered they almost look like digitized photographs.
 Music is saved only for important locations and circumstances.
 Most of the time you’ll all alone with the sounds of creaking doors, distant screams, and Jennifer’s footsteps, which is great way to emphasize that looming threats can strike from anywhere at any time and to lend them even more impact when they finally do.

 Then there’s your nemesis, the infamous “scissorman.”
 This deformed maniac has the uncanny ability to appear when and where you least expect him, eager to put an agonizing end to Jennifer’s exploration of the mansion courtesy of his giant pair of shears.
 He isn’t the only fiend you’re up against, but he’s easily the most persistent and memorable of them all.
 Evading this pint-sized unstoppable freak is half the fun of Clock Tower.
 Most of the remaining half is trying, usually in vain, to anticipate his next appearance.
 It really does feel like an interactive slasher movie.

 Clock Tower also has a decent amount of replayability.
 This is welcome indeed, as it’s a very short experience.
 The first trip through will likely take you an hour or two, but once you know how the game is structured, you can get that down to a half hour easily on subsequent sessions.
 The game employs a few tricks to keep these replays interesting.
 Key items and even some rooms within the mansion will switch places randomly, the exact item you need to locate in order to open the way to the final part of the mansion can vary, and even some plot elements and story scenes might only appear on some playthroughs.
 There are also nine different endings to discover and the game will keep track of which ones you’ve already seen.
 It won’t tell you exactly which actions you’ll need to take and which events you’ll need to witness in order to achieve each ending, however, so experimentation is encouraged.
-These endings are short but fairly varied.
+These endings are short, but fairly varied.
 Depending on what actions you take, Jennifer could meet an untimely end, wind up a sole survivor, or successfully save some of her friends.

 Viewed strictly as a game, Clock Tower is extremely limited.
 As an interactive horror experience, it’s not to be missed.
 The game’s director, Hifume Kono, makes no secret of the fact that his goal was to make a game based on his favorite scary movies, particularly those of Italian auteur Dario Argento.
-The plot and characters of Clock Tower borrow extensively from Argento’s 1985 film Phenomena, right down to the name and look of the lead character Jennifer.
-Even the music in Clock Tower seems to have been inspired by the scores that the prog rock band Goblin contributed to several Argento films.
+The plot and characters of Clock Tower borrow extensively from Argento’s 1985 film Phenomena, right down to the name and look of the lead character.
+Even the music in Clock Tower seems to have been inspired by the scores prog rock band Goblin contributed to several Argento films.
 Kono has also stated that the scissorman was inspired by the famous hedge clipper massacre scene in the 1981 slasher flick The Burning.
-That makes two references to The Burning in two consecutive game reviews for me.
+This makes two references to The Burning in two consecutive game reviews for me.
 How weird is that?

 If you have any love for slasher movies, adventure games, or gorgeous 16-bit pixel art, you need to make time for Clock Tower.